nugwuegbu/medcor_new_backend/replit.md

 - July 05, 2025.
 Implemented avatar minimize feature - when searching for places or showing links, HeyGen avatar shrinks to circle size and moves to right corner while screen becomes white writing area
 - July 05, 2025.
 Updated initial greeting to "Hi, how can I assist you?" followed by weather information formatted as "So your location is [location] - [temperature]°C, [condition]" and appearance compliment
 - July 05, 2025.
 Removed static "Hello!
 How can I assist you today?" text that was permanently displayed on screen - greeting is now only spoken by avatar, not shown as text
+- July 05, 2025.
+Fixed nearby places search to use Medcor Clinic's location in Dubai Healthcare City instead of user's location for more relevant results
+- July 05, 2025.
+Memoized UserCameraView component with React.memo to prevent camera shaking when typing messages by avoiding unnecessary re-renders

 ## User Preferences